-Defence, in partnership with the Ipswich City Council, is pleased to announce the Ipswich Amberley Air Tattoo (Air Tattoo) will be held over the weekend of 29 and 30 October 2022.
+Defence, in partnership with the Ipswich City Council, announce the Ipswich Amberley Air Tattoo (Air Tattoo) will be held over the weekend of 29 and 30 October 2022.

 FILE PHOTO: A RAAF heritage formation at the RAAF Base Amberley Airshow 2008 – Mustang, Vampire, Meteor, Hawk, Hornet.
 Photo by Brian Hartigan.